davesohamm/GTU-Platformer/README.md

 Explore the code and assets to understand how the game is structured and designed.

 Run the game and start playing.
-You can use the arrow keys or WASD to control the character.
+You can use the arrow keys and spacebar to control the character.

 **How to Play**
 Navigate through various levels filled with challenges and obstacles.